BlackthornYugen/Jumbotron/README.md

 ![Jumbotron Logo](https://cloud.githubusercontent.com/assets/3138467/11771083/7c0e4b86-a1d9-11e5-9719-7c68c665395a.png)
 --------------------------------

-Jumbotron is (will be) a tool for tracking and displaying the scores of a game.
+Jumbotron is a tool for tracking and displaying the scores of a game.
 Once tracked, scores will be stored on the device via the parse lib and an option will be given to sync them to parse.com.
 A big feature of this application is the ability to display scores via Chromecast.
 Schools could then use projectors or TVs equiped with a